doctorfree/nvim-lazyman/markdown/nvims.1.md

 configuration for use with the Neovim GUI `neovide`.

-Both the `nvims` shell function and `neovides` shell function accept a `-r` flag which indicates removal of the selected Neovim configuration.
+Both the `nvims` shell function and `neovides` shell function accept a `-R` flag which indicates removal of the selected Neovim configuration.
-Also supported is the `-c filter` option to `nvims` and `neovides` which specifies a filter string to match when generating the list of Neovim configurations to search and select.
+Also supported is the `-C filter` option to `nvims` and `neovides` which specifies a filter string to match when generating the list of Neovim configurations to search and select.